empathyco/k8s-prometheus-install-modes/README.md

 +    protocol: TCP
 ```

-### Service monitoring
+#### Service monitoring

-To monitor our service we need to create a **service monitor** resource, to do so we will create a new file named `monitoring.yaml`, in the templates folder.
+To monitor our service we need to create a [**service monitor**](https://github.com/coreos/prometheus-operator/blob/master/Documentation/user-guides/getting-started.md#include-servicemonitors) resource.
+To do so we will create a new file named `monitoring.yaml`, in the templates folder.

 ```yaml
 {{- if .Values.prometheus.enabled -}}